 - Vessels used exclusively for aquaculture, in accordance with Commission Implementing Regulation (EU) No 404/2011, CHAPTER II, Section 1, Article 36, para 2

 - Vessels between 12 and 15 metre length overall where the vessel is operated exclusively within the territorial seas of the flag state or never spends more than 24 hours at sea from the time of departure to the return to port, in accordance with Council Regulation (EC) No 1224/2009, CHAPTER I, Section 1, Article 22, para 3.
-A list of vessel granted exemptions is available here: 12 to 15 Metre ERS Exemptions Granted (last updated 24 Aug 2020).
+A list of vessel granted exemptions is available here: 12-15m FVs Granted an Exemption from ERS (last updated 4 Jan 2023).

 The above groups of vessels have been exempted from the requirements outlined in Council Regulation (EC) No 1224/2009 and Commission Implementing Regulation (EU) No 404/2011 in relation to ERS